Are black-coloured diamonds real?

 How to wear jewellery

-Black diamond jewelry designs often feature white diamonds for contrast.
+Black diamond jewellery designs often feature white diamonds for contrast.
 In the same way, Platinum and White Gold provide the necessary contrast with any black gemstone.
 However, many designs add warmth and colour with Rose Gold and Yellow Gold settings.

-For example, Dress rings set small pavé diamonds in both colours look amazing.
+For example, Dress rings set with small pavé diamonds in both colours look amazing.
 As shown below, the difference makes a statement.
 Many jewellers achieve contrast by setting both colours next to each other.

-Black diamond eternity rings
+Black diamond eternity rings.

 Set into an eternity ring, we achieve incredible combinations.
 At the same time, styles deviate from more traditional eternity ring designs.